mandober/rust-debrief/constructs/borrowing.md

 # Borrowing

+- Rust requires any references to freeze the referent and its owners.
+- A reference cannot outlive its referent
+- A mutable reference cannot be aliased

 A variable is a storage location paired with an associated symbolic name (an identifier) that contains some quantity of information referred to as a value.

 A value is a sequence of bits together with its interpretation and some meta information, like alignment.